cvanaret/Uno/README.md

 ## Unifying nonlinearly constrained nonconvex optimization

-We argue that most optimization methods can be broken down into four generic ingredients:
+We argue that most optimization methods can be broken down into the following generic ingredients:
 * a **constraint relaxation strategy**: a systematic way to relax the nonlinear constraints;
+* an **inequality handling method**: a way of handling inequality constraints;
-* a **subproblem**: a local model of the (possibly relaxed) problem at the current primal-dual iterate;
+* a **subproblem**: a local model of the (possibly relaxed) problem at the current primal-dual iterate.
+Uno currently only supports Lagrange-Newton;
 * a **globalization strategy**: an acceptance test of the trial iterate;
 * a **globalization mechanism**: a recourse action upon rejection of the trial iterate.

 <!--
-The following hypergraph illustrates how some of the state-of-the-art solvers can be decomposed in terms of the four ingredients:
+The following hypergraph illustrates how some of the state-of-the-art solvers can be decomposed in terms of the basic ingredients:
 <p align="center">
    <img src="docs/figures/combination_hypergraph.png" alt="Combination hypergraph" width="75%" />
 </p>